spicypepper999/webtraffic/README.md

-# webtraffic
+# webtraffic-typescript
-A little javascript game to model basic traffic
+A little typescript game to model basic traffic